 Children

-The aim of orthodontics is to optimally guide the growth and development of the jaws and teeth in order to promote function, aesthetics and long-term health.
+The aim of orthodontics is to optimally guide the growth and development of the jaws and teeth to promote function, aesthetics, and long-term health.

-The general recommendation is to take your child to an orthodontist before the age of 7.
-This makes it possible to identify potential misalignments or developmental problems at an early stage and treat them in good time if necessary.
+The general recommendation is to bring your child to an orthodontist before the age of 7.
+This allows for early detection of potential misalignments or developmental problems and, if necessary, timely treatment.

-An early examination can help to identify problems such as crossbite, overbite or crowded teeth at an early stage.
-Timely measures can often prevent more extensive treatment at a later stage.
+An early examination can help to identify problems such as crossbite, overbite, or crowded teeth early on.
+Timely intervention can often prevent more extensive treatments later.

 Group of children